1985

 Mauruuru Tahiti

 OXBOW has always had a special relationship with Polynesia.
-Laird Hamilton's "Millenium wave" in Teahupo'o, Tim McKenna, Hira Teriinatoofa, Manoa Drollet, Malik Joyeux, Baptiste Gossein, Patricia Rossi, Prisca Amaru and many others have written part of the brand's history in Tahiti.
-A land of watermen and waterwomen that has given us so much, and which we have tried over the years to support at our level.
+Laird Hamilton's "Millennium wave" in Teahupo'o, Tim McKenna, Hira Teriinatoofa, Manoa Drollet, Malik Joyeux, Baptiste Gossein, Patricia Rossi, Prisca Amaru, and many others have written part of the brand's history in Tahiti.

 Tim McKenna, who took part in shooting the legendary OXBOW catalogs in the 1990s and 2000s, is once again collaborating with the brand to highlight our two new Tahitian ambassadors, Teahupo'o locals : Tahurai Henry and Gilbert Teave.